karthikraom/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 07 - Prototyping.md

 Prototypes aid designers in both aspects of working with a design space: generating concrete representations of new ideas and clarifying specific design directions.

-### Horizontal Prototypes
+## Horizontal Prototypes

 The purpose of a horizontal prototype is to develop one entire layer of the design at the same time.

-### Vertical Prototypes
+## Vertical Prototypes

 The purpose of a vertical prototype is to ensure that the designer can implement the full, working system, from the user interface layer down to the underlying system layer.
+Usally throw away;
+## Task based prototype
+Task specifict
+## Scenario based
+Considers task and the context.

 ### Off-line Rapid Prototyping Techniques